Campus receives $750,000 from state for conservation efforts

 The money is going to Forterra, the land conservancy nonprofit that is working with the city of Federal Way, Save Weyerhaeuser Campus and other stakeholders on the conservancy effort.

 The city of Federal Way has already allocated $1 million in surface water management funds toward purchase of the lakeshore land, funding that has been matched by a $1 million King County Conservation Futures Tax grant.
+In 2018, the city applied for a second $1 million county grant, with matching money to come from grants and fundraising, through the efforts of Forterra and Save Weyerhaeuser Campus.

 It's estimated the lakefront property alone could cost $6-$8 million or more.